dokku/lambda-builder/README.md

 lambda-builder build --working-directory path/to/app
 ```

-Custom environemt variables can be supplied for the build environment by specifying one or more `--build-env` flags.
+Custom environment variables can be supplied for the build environment by specifying one or more `--build-env` flags.
 The `--build-env` flag takes `KEY=VALUE` pairs.

 ```shell
 # the build step will have access to both the --build-env pairs